OWASP/www-chapter-national-institute-of-engineering-mysuru/index.md

 ## Next Meetings/Events

+## Past Meetings/Events

 **Chapter Meetup**\
 **Date & Time:** 14th February 2024, 6:00pm IST\
 **Venue:** North Avenue, Mysore\
-OWASP NIE Student Chapter is conducting its Chapter Meetup for all members.
-During this meetup, we will discuss and delegate responsibilities for the upcoming buildOWASP event.
-We will be brainstorming and developing potential strategies to host the largest ever hackathon in our region.
+OWASP NIE Student Chapter conducted its Chapter Meetup for all members and non-members.
+During this meetup, we discussed and delegated responsibilities for the upcoming buildOWASP event.
+We brainstormed and developed potential strategies to host the largest ever hackathon in our region.

-## Past Meetings/Events

 **Chapter Meetup**\
 **Date & Time:** 25th January 2024, 6:00pm IST\